ZhangGroup-JLU/UAV-Multi-source-Image-Fusion/README.md

 # Citation
 If you find our data helpful in your research or work please cite the paper.

-@article{2024Identification,
+@article{2024Exposed Linear Discontinuity,
-  title = {Identification and Thermal Characteristics of Linear Discontinuities on a High-steep Slope Using UAV with Thermal Infrared Imager}, author = {Wen Zhang, Han Yin, Jianping Chen, Changwei Lu, Tengyue Li, Bo Han, Zihan Zhao, Jia Wang, Junqi Chen}, journal = {International Journal of Rock Mechanics and Mining Sciences}, eprint = {Vol.?, No.?}, year = 2024
+  title = {Exposed Linear Discontinuity Recognition on a High Steep Slope Using UAV Multi-source Image Fusion}, author = {Tengyue Li, Wen Zhang*, Han Yin, Long Chen}, journal = {Journal of Rock Mechanics and Geotechnical Engineering}, eprint = {Vol.?, No.?}, year = 2024
 }

 # Other Information
 The data can be only used for academic research.
-If you wish to use our data for other purposes, please contact the first author of the paper in advance to obtain permission wen_zhang@jlu.edu.cn.
+If you wish to use our data for other purposes, please contact the first author of the paper in advance to obtain permission litengyue@jlu.edu.cn.